zzenonn/AWSTerraformConfigurations/samples/sample-eks/README.md

 ## Using IAM Roles for Service Accounts

 This template creates the appropriate OIDC provider to connect the cluster's SA to IAM.
-To apply the SAs required for the apps, run `terraform apply -f kubernetes-manifest/kube-sa.yaml`.
+To apply the SAs required for the apps, run `kubectl apply -f kubernetes-manifest/kube-sa.yaml`.

 ## Installing the ALB Controller